Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 His use of the man’s bare name was a test of sorts, but Meng Yao showed no offense.
-He simply nodded to him and gave him another of those weak smiles he seemed so fond of.
+He simply nodded to him and gave him another of those weak and pitiful smiles he seemed so fond of.

 Lan Xichen was the one who spoke next.
 “If I may, young master Wei,” he said subduedly.
 Wei Wuxian tensed before he could even finish.
 “You look… rather tired.
 Are you in good health?”